-VW is a German company and SAP is right around the corner and they have a long-standing relationship.
-Why did VW reach out to far geographies when they can’t see opportunities in auto manufacturing inside Germany?
+VW is a German company, and SAP is right around the corner, and they have a long-standing relationship.
+Why did VW reach out to far geographies when they can’t see auto manufacturing opportunities inside Germany?

 SAP poses as a cloud provider, but they really aren’t one.
 They are a cloud buyer.

-SAP feels they need to try to maintain the illusion of being a cloud provider because their cloud strategy for cloud services is to coerce (often through broadscale application discounts) customers to buy cloud services through them.
-This is so SAP can upcharge the actual cloud services providers as we covered in How to Understand SAP’s Cloud Upcharge on AWS Storage.
+SAP feels they need to maintain the illusion of being a cloud provider because their cloud strategy for cloud services is to coerce (often through broadscale application discounts) customers to buy cloud services through them.
+This is so SAP can upcharge the actual cloud services providers, as we covered in How to Understand SAP’s Cloud Upcharge on AWS Storage.

 This is ultimately a short term strategy.
 But to pull it off, SAP will continue to pose as a cloud services provider, so this is what they will do.
 As with Oracle, there will be a lot of discussion around the cloud, but not much cloud.

-As for SAP’s SaaS acquisitions, none of them is important to SAP’s strategy or to their long term viability.
+As for SAP’s SaaS acquisitions, none of them is important to SAP’s strategy or long-term viability.